Naitsirc98/Beryl/README.md

 The main purpose of this project is to demonstrate the potential of the Java platform in making this kind of applications.

 I have designed Beryl to run 3D desktop games and simulations, focusing on readability and performance, taking advantage of new hardware capabilities.
-One of the goals is the support of multiple graphics APIs, especially [Vulkan](https://www.khronos.org/vulkan/).
+One of the goals is the future support of multiple graphics APIs, especially [Vulkan](https://www.khronos.org/vulkan/).

 To achieve this, I worked with modern OpenGL techniques, following the AZDO philosophy ([Approaching Zero Drive Overhead](https://www.slideshare.net/CassEveritt/approaching-zero-driver-overhead)), that is, reducing the driver's work as much as possible, while putting much more responsibility on the application code.
 In other words, using OpenGL like Vulkan.